-Overview/Summary: Pain is one of the most common and debilitating patient complaints, with persistent pain having the potential to lead to functional impairment, disability, psychological distress and sleep deprivation.
-Pain can be categorized as being either nociceptive or neuropathic, and the treatments for each are specific.
-Nociceptive pain is caused by damage to tissues and can further be divided into somatic (pain arising from injury to body tissues) and visceral pain (pain arising from the internal organs).
+Pain is one of the most common and debilitating patient complaints, with persistent pain having the potentially to lead to functional impairment and disability, psychological distress, and sleep deprivation.
+Two broad categories of pain include adaptive and maladaptive.
+Adaptive pain contributes to survival by protecting individuals from injury and/or promoting healing when injury has occurred.
+Maladaptive, or chronic pain, is pain as a disease and represents pathologic functioning of the nervous system.
+Various definitions of chronic pain currently exist and may be based on a specified duration of pain; however, in general, the condition can be defined as pain which lasts beyond the ordinary duration of time that an insult or injury to the body needs to heal.
+Pain can also be categorized as being either nociceptive or neuropathic, and treatments for each are specific.
+Nociceptive pain is caused by damage to tissue and can further be divided into somatic (pain arising from injury to body tissues) and visceral pain (pain arising from the internal organs).
 Visceral pain is often described as poorly localized, deep, dull, and cramping.
-In contrast, neuropathic pain arises from abnormal neural activity secondary to disease, injury, or dysfunction of the nervous system.1 Pharmacologic therapy should not be the sole focus of pain treatment; however, it is the most widely utilized option to manage chronic pain.
-Major pharmacologic categories used in the management of pain include nonopioid analgesics, tramadol, opioid analgesics, α -2 adrenergic agonists, antidepressants, anticonvulsants, muscle relaxants, N-methyl-daspartate receptor antagonists, and topical analgesics.
+In contrast, neuropathic pain arises from abnormal neural activity secondary to disease, injury, or dysfunction of the nervous system.19

+Several mechanisms are thought to be involved in the promotion and/or facilitation of chronic pain, and include peripheral and central sensitization, ectopic excitability, structural reorganization/phenotypic switch of neurons, primary sensory degeneration, and disinhibition.
+Patients not responding to traditional pain treatments may require individualized and supplemental conventional treatment approaches that target different mechanisms.
+19 Several pharmacologic and nonpharmacologic options are currently available for the management of chronic pain.
+Available treatment options make up six major categories: pharmacologic, physical medicine, behavioral medicine, neuromodulation, interventional, and surgical approaches.
+As stated previously, some patients may require multiple treatment approaches in order to achieve adequate control of their chronic pain.
+Pharmacologic therapy should not be the sole focus of pain treatment; however, it is the most widely utilized option to manage chronic pain.
+Major pharmacologic categories used in the management of pain include nonopioid analgesics, tramadol, opioid analgesics, α-2 adrenergic agonists, antidepressants, anticonvulsants, muscle relaxants, N-methyl-d-aspartate receptor antagonists, and topical analgesics.
 Combining pharmacologic therapies may result in improved analgesia, and because lower doses of each agent can be used, patients may experience fewer treatment-emergent adverse events.
 Response to pharmacologic therapies will vary between individual patients, and currently no one approach has been demonstrated to be appropriate for all patients.
-Treatment decisions are largely based on the type of pain (e.g., neuropathic, nociceptive), comorbidities, concurrent medications, pharmacokinetic/pharmacodynamic properties of the agent and anticipated adverse events.2
+Treatment decisions are largely based on the type of pain (e.g., neuropathic, nociceptive), comorbidities, concurrent medications, pharmacokinetic/pharmacodynamic properties of the agent, and anticipated adverse events.20